 We start with an explanation of the inter-process communication (IPC) mechanism offered in Android for allowing services to work with clients in other applications.
 Then, we move onto the steps to allow a client to connect to a remote service, before describing how to turn an ordinary service into a remote one.
-We wrap by looking at how one can implement a callback system to allow services, through IPC, to pass information back to clients.
+We then look at how one can implement a callback system to allow services, through IPC, to pass information back to clients.
+After noting the possibility of binder errors, we wrap by examining other ways to get results from remote services, back to clients, without going through binding.